 With the only record of human beings living in the Paleoindian period being buried fire pits and the occasional stone spear point, Donta said that very little was known of the earliest Grotonians beyond the fact that they were likely involved in the most primitive hunter/gatherer existence.

 Then, beginning about 10,000 years ago, the wandering hunters of the Paleoindian period began to coalesce into groups with those in Groton falling among the Algonquin speakers.
-Still, very little is known of their way of life except what can be gleaned
+Still, very little is known of their way of life except what can be gleaned from more refined stone arrowheads.

 Finally, about 5,000 years ago, definite tribes begin to be identified, among them the Massachusetts and the Nipmuks on the border of whose territories Groton is located.
 Pottery and horticulture become prevalent and the growing of domesticated crops.
 More frequently, the location of their camps are discovered mostly along riverbanks, and enough evidence exists to reconstruct the types of shelter they lived in, how they hunted and their domestic arrangements.